jmacost5/cpp-528-fall-2021-group-01/labs/wk03/README.md

 source(here::here("analysis/Ahmeds.utilities.Rj"))

+This file requires a census api key.
+It should run with the one provided in the geojson file, but if you require one, you can obtain one [here](https://api.census.gov/data/key_signup.html).

 #### Part 1 -  Descriptive analysis demonstrated in the tutorial but do it for periods 1990 to 2000 instead of the 2000 to 2010

 ### Data